- What we do

 Cancer Councils are the leading independent funders of cancer research in Australia.
-In 2014, research grants through Cancer Councils totalled more than $65 million.
-Cancer Councils directly funded $42.9 million in research, with a further $22.2 million contributed by our research funding partners.
+In 2015, research grants through Cancer Councils totalled more than $70.5 million.
+Cancer Councils directly funded $48.1 million, with a further $22.4 million contributed by our research funding partners.

 We provide evidence-based, up-to-date information about all aspects of cancer to: